Ursula de Jesus: Biography

-For the remainder of her life, Ursula de Jesus sought a life of religious spirituality.
+For the remainder of her life, Ursula sought a life of religious spirituality.
 In 1645 one of the nuns of the convent purchased her freedom.
 Although she was denied the ability to become a nun because of her race, she remained at the convent as a donada.
 She stated that she experienced divine visions, particularly with the souls in purgatory who sought her intercession to gain their release.
-Throughout her lifetime, she was notable for her mystical visions and her claims of communicating with the souls of those who died and went to purgatory.
+Ursula was notable for her mystical visions and her claims of communicating with the souls of those who died and went to purgatory.
 She felt she had the ability to do so because of her near-death experience.

 A diary of her visions and life experiences was created between 1650 and 1661; it was first published in English in 2004.
-Ursula claimed that trapped nuns within the Purgatory would contact her.
-Some of the nuns who she came in contact with told her that they were paying a very painful consequence for their behavior during their life and allegedly answered many of Ursula's questions by stating many of them should have paid closer attention during mass rather than participating in spreading gossip and negotiating business.
-These dead souls of the Purgatory are supposedly trapped there and are communicating with Ursula with high hopes that her prayers may have the ability to alleviate their suffering in Purgatory.
+Ursula claimed that nuns in purgatory would contact her.
+Some of the nuns who she came in contact with told her that they were paying a very painful consequence for their behavior during their life and allegedly answered many of Ursula's questions, saying they should have paid closer attention during Mass rather than spreading gossip and negotiating business.
+They believed Ursula's prayers might alleviate their suffering in purgatory.

-Throughout Ursula's personal journal she recorded complaints about the demanding nuns and how she was spat on and ridiculed.
-She endures an excessive amount of work and chores when compared to the pampered nuns.
+In her journal, Ursula recorded complaints about the demanding nuns and how she was spat on and ridiculed.
+She endured an excessive amount of work and chores compared to the pampered nuns.
 Despite the fact that Ursula completely devoted herself to serving God after being freed from slavery, she was never able to come out of the hovering shadow of discrimination.
 She was still treated differently for her African descent and dark complexion.
-Oftentimes she showed her vulnerability in her diary when she questioned God why she had to be the one who suffered.
-According to her, their conversations went as follows:
+Oftentimes she showed her vulnerability in her diary when she questioned God why she had to be the one who suffered:

-Towards the end of her life, Ursula was sure she would be granted a direct and safe passage to Heaven.
-She was sure she would be saved because of her selfless efforts and her self-sacrificing ways.
-Ursula de Jesus died on February 23, 1666.
-A nun by the name of doña Leonor Basques, a well-respected nun, declared her death should be seen as a "good death" and stated that Ursula de Jesus indeed entered Heaven by preparing her will, disposing of worldly possessions; she confessed her sins and received extreme unction.
+Towards the end of her life, Ursula was sure she would be granted a direct and safe passage to Heaven because of her selfless efforts and her self-sacrificing ways.
+Ursula died on February 23, 1666.
+A nun by the name of doña Leonor Basques, a well-respected nun, declared her death should be seen as a "good death" and stated that Ursula indeed entered Heaven by preparing her will, disposing of worldly possessions; she also confessed her sins and received extreme unction.